PaytmLabs/MachineLearningChallenge/README.md

 One thing you will notice in the datasets is category fields T1, T2, T4.
 All the catalogs are structured in some hierarchy.
 We have shared 3 levels of hierarchy where T1 -> T2 -> T4 -> Product ID.
 As an example Mobile and Accessories is a Root category or T1, under this we have 2 Sub categories 1) Mobiles and 2) Accessories and finally each T2 category has many T4 categories (primary category) as an example T2 category Mobiles can have 2 primary categories 1) Smart phones 2) Feature phones.

 ##How to complete this challenge:
+1. Get the data from the links mentioned in data section below.

-1. Fork this repo in github https://github.com/PaytmLabs/MachineLearningChallenge
+2. Fork this repo in github https://github.com/PaytmLabs/MachineLearningChallenge

-2. Complete the processing and analytics as defined first to the best of your ability with the time provided.
+3. Complete the processing and analytics as defined first to the best of your ability with the time provided.

-3. Place notes in your code to help with clarity where appropriate.
+4. Place notes in your code to help with clarity where appropriate.
 Make it readable enough to present to the Paytm Labs interview team.

-4. Complete your work in your own github repo and send the results to us and/or present them during your interview.
+5. Complete your work in your own github repo and send the results and code to us and/or present them during your interview.

 ##What is expected:
 1. Provide a list of merchant id and score and explanation of why you think some merchants should have higher score than others.